 Broken link building is a way to identify 404 links on different websites and create a content piece on your website to replace inactive/dead links.
 Next, you can contact the webmaster to suggest that they use your content.

 Broken link building is a win-win situation for both the website owner, as they will be able to improve website experience by fixing a dead link, and you, the website user.
-On the other hand, you will be able to earn a valuable backlink, helping you boost your website ranking.
+On the other hand, you’ll be able to earn a valuable backlink, helping you boost your website ranking.

 We have discussed ways to build broken link building in innovative and sustainable ways to grow your website’s authority and traffic.
 By reclaiming lost links, earning contextual backlinks from trusted websites, and building your brand’s EEAT, you get results.